pietrocagnasso/fedgloss/README.md

 This repository contains the official implementation of
 > Caldarola, D., Cagnasso, P., Caputo, B., & Ciccone, M.
 > _"Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning"._
-> In IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2025.
+> In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2025.

 [ [ArXiv](https://arxiv.org/abs/2412.03752) ] [ [Bibtex](#bibtex-citation) ]